BYU-ODH/Ayamel.js/README.md

 For a description of these functions, see `video.js`

 ## <a name="build"></a>Build
- + Build

 ```bash
 npm run compile && npm pack
 ```

-You need to run `npm run compile` before packaging in order to compile and minify the es6 files in the js dir.
+You need to run `npm run compile` before packaging in order to compile and minify the es6 files in `js/`.
-The newly created compiled files will be put in the /lib directory.
+The newly created compiled files will be put in a new folder called `lib/`.
 These files are included in the created package.

 ## <a name="publish"></a>Publish
- + Publish

 ```bash
 npm login
 npm run compile && npm publish
 ```

+This package is published to [npmjs.com/yvideojs](https://npmjs.com/yvideojs).
 The `npm login` command will prompt you for an [npmjs.com](https://npmjs.com) username, password and corresponding email.